Mitch Horowitz: Film and television

+Horowitz on the set of The UnBelievable with Dan Aykroyd, 2026.

 Horowitz has appeared on television shows including Vox/Netflix's Explained; History Channel's Ancient Aliens and The UnXplained with William Shatner; and the Travel Channel's Mysteries at the Museum.

 Horowitz has also appeared on seasons one and two of the History Channel show The UnBelievable with Dan Aykroyd.
 In an interview in November 2024 with Decider, Aykroyd noted, "I love Mitch Horowitz.
 He's great...
 I kind of relate to him in a way."

 Horowitz hosted, co-wrote, and produced the 2022 documentary The Kybalion, directed by Ronni Thomas and shot on location in Egypt.
-He appeared on seasons I and II of Shudder’s Cursed Films on AMC+, a selection of SXSW 2020.
+He appeared on seasons I and II of Shudder's Cursed Films on AMC+, a selection of SXSW 2020.

 He is also featured in documentaries including Woodlands Dark and Days Bewitched: A History of Folk Horror, directed by Kier-La Janisse, a selection of SXSW 2021.

 Horowitz played a newscaster in the Paramount feature film My Animal, directed by Jacqueline Castel, a selection of the 2023 Sundance Film Festival.

 He hosts the Discovery/HBO Max series Alien Encounters: Fact or Fiction, which premiered June 2024 and evaluates people's self-reported experiences with UFOs and alien life.

 In September 2024, Horowitz became part of the cast of the Shudder horror series V/H/S/Beyond, playing the role of a historical commentator.
 Beginning in October 2024, he appears on the MGM+ miniseries Beyond: UFOS and the Unknown.